 During my three years as a member of the Westfield Memorial Library Board of Trustees, our Board returned approximately $366,000 in surplus funds to assist the Town’s finances.
 Upon taking office, we instituted a government hiring freeze which has resulted in a reduction of 50 employees from our town payroll through attrition without the need for layoffs.
 I continue to look for ways to control property taxes.

 Direct Train to NYC

 Since March 3, 2014, riders on the Raritan Valley line have a one-seat ride to New York Penn Station during off-peak hours.
 In January 2015, one-seat service to and from NYC will be offered weekday nights after 8pm.
-I am working with Mayor Andy Skibitsky and our state delegation to lobby NJ Transit to phase in one-seat locomotives on weekends and during peak hours.
+I am working with local elected officials and our state delegation to lobby NJ Transit to phase in one-seat locomotives on weekends and during peak hours.
 For updates on the one-seat campaign, please visit Raritan Valley Rail Coalition.

 Since 2005, I have volunteered with Mayor Andy Skibitsky at his weekly Saturday morning office hours to hear residents’ thoughts for improving our town.
 I encourage you to contact me with your ideas by email or Twitter @KeithLoughlin.

 I support environmentally responsible initiatives.
 As a member of the Westfield Memorial Library Board of Trustees, I helped bring solar panels to the Westfield Library to reduce our energy costs.

 As Vice Chair of the Public Safety and Parking Committee, I spearheaded efforts to improve traffic and pedestrian safety surrounding the high school.
 Our Council, in partnership with the Board of Education, unanimously approved my plan to add parking capacity at WHS, Edison, and the Armory to bring about a permanent solution for residents and students.

 Partnering with our State Officials